Gnardisitor/N-Body-Simulation/README.md

 will also contain the Leapfrog integration method as well as the Runge-Kutta fourth order method (RK4).

+There are two new optional python files now which run much faster and display a final graph either using Euler of Verlet (Leapfrog).

 This script requires that numpy, matplotlib, astroquery.jplhorizons and any of their depencies be installed in the python runtime.